Updated: May 16

 Looking for the Best of Both Worlds?

 If you want to have your cake and eat it too, there are limited options.
 We've helped many startups by doing the heavy lifting; building their MVP and operating within their startup as an extension of their development team.
 We'll not only build the platform but we also help you strategize and implement a go-to-market strategy.

 The one thing we advise starups and founders is to product shop and not price shop.
 When you're product shopping, you're looking for a team with quality projects and years of experience.
 Meanwhile, when you're price shopping, you're looking to pay the least amount for a team to build your platform, however, what you're really doing is sacrificing the quality of your product.

 In our years of building mobile apps, we've seen it all.
 We get about 2-3 new clients monthly expressing their frustration of working with a development team that was cheap only to have spent thousands of dollars and several months only to start at square one.

 At the end of the day, I've found that it’s about moving the needle for your business, and finding a team that can deliver is the most important part of growing your business for the mobile generation.

-If you're ready to start discussing your big idea and moving into a strategy session to discuss features, functionality contact us.
-We're a low cost software development agency found in San Jose, CA.
+If you're ready to start discussing your big idea and moving into a strategy session to discuss your features, functionality and use cases contact us.